Edefritz/edefritz.github.io/_posts/2021-01-21-kafka-avro-javascript.md

   ]
 }
 ```
+## Register an AVRO schema

-Here is the function which we will use to read an avro schema from a file and register it in the schema registry.
+Here is the function which we will use to read an AVRO schema from a file and register it in the schema registry.

 ```ts
 // This will create an AVRO schema from an .avsc file const registerSchema = async () => {